 Thanksgiving festivities can be fun for the whole family but can also carry some hazards for our pets.
 The holiday tends to coincide with increased numbers of veterinarian visits due to food and other safety risks, notes the American Kennel Club.
 Spending Thanksgiving with your dog?
-Between holiday parties, travel, and lots of food, it is important for pet owners to know how to keep their furry family members safe, happy, and healthy on Thanksgiving.
+Between holiday parties, travel, and lots of food, it is important for pet owners to know how to keep their four-legged family members safe, happy, and healthy on Thanksgiving.

 Table of contents